dssheldon/pands-project-sds/README.md

 #### *Violin Plots*

 Violin plots are similar to Box Plot but with a rotated plot on each side, giving more information about the density estimate on the y-axis.
 The density is mirrored and flipped over and the resulting shape is filled in, creating an image resembling a violin.
 The advantage of a violin plot is that it can show nuances in the distribution that aren’t perceptible in a boxplot.
-On the other hand, the boxplot more clearly shows the outliers in the data
+On the other hand, the boxplot more clearly shows the outliers in the data.

 ## Downloading the Dataset